-Suicide bomber kills dozens at Shi'ite mosque in Kabul: police
+IS claims attack that kills dozens at Shi'ite mosque in Kabul

 "This attack targeted innocent civilians - including children - in a holy place.
 It is a war crime & an act against Islam & humanity," he said in a message on his Twitter account.

-Thousands of civilians have been killed in Afghanistan in the 15 years since the Taliban regime was brought down in the U.S.-led campaign of 2001.
+Thousands of civilians have been killed in Afghanistan in the 15 years since the Taliban government was brought down in the U.S.-led campaign of 2001.

 In July, the U.N.
 Assistance Mission in Afghanistan reported that 1,601 civilians had been killed in the first half of the year alone, a record since it began collating figures in 2009.

-(Additional reporting by Jibran Ahmad in Peshawar; Writing by James Mackenzie; Editing by Nick Macfie)
+Additional reporting by Jibran Ahmad in Peshawar and Ahmed Aboulenein in Cairo; Writing by James Mackenzie; Editing by Nick Macfie and Mike Collett-White/Richard Balmforth

-MOSCOW Russian President Vladimir Putin said Russia would take countermeasures in response to NATO expansion, RIA news agency quoted him as saying on Monday.

-JERUSALEM A deal to buy three German-made submarines has come under public scrutiny in Israel after Israeli media discovered Prime Minister Benjamin Netanyahu's personal lawyer represents the local agent of the German conglomerate set to build the vessels.